isomerpages/enterprisesg-sac-old/newsroom/news-releases/_posts/2014-10-29-SAC-Launched-a-New-Accreditation-Programme-on-Multi-Tiered-Cloud-Computing-Security-(MTCS)-Certification.md

 ---
-layout: post
-title:  "SAC Launched a New Accreditation Programme on Multi-Tiered Cloud Computing Security (MTCS) Certification"
+title: 'SAC Launched a New Accreditation Programme on Multi-Tiered Cloud Computing Security (MTCS) Certification'
-date:   2014-10-29
+date: 2014-10-29T00:00:00.000Z
 permalink: /newsroom/news-releases/SAC-Launched-a-New-Accreditation-Programme-on-Multi-Tiered-Cloud-Computing-Security-(MTCS)-Certification

 ---

 The Singapore Accreditation Council (SAC) has launched a new accreditation programme for Multi-Tiered Cloud Computing Security (MTCS) Certification on 29 October 2014 during the CloudAsia 2014 event.